A pickleball court is similar to a badminton court in terms of overall area. However, the lines and the measurements inside vary substantially.

 Covering the Court with a fence

 Fencing is best for playing the game with absolute peace of mind.
 Fence keeps the ball always inside the court irrespective of power shots.
-Another advantage it offers is the security.
+Another advantage it offers is security.
 Unwanted ball roaming on streets can be dangerous sometimes, or it might annoy your neighbors especially when you are playing near a residential area.

 Backstops and Side Stops